bssrdev/wilderhood/_posts/2015-08-26-Varsha Ritu_Agumbe.markdown

 <img src="{{ site.baseurl}}/img/2015-08-26/12.jpg" alt="male and female frogs, Seethanadi Nature Camp, Hebbri and Agumbe">

-<p>We saw numerous froglets moving about. it is quite amazing to see these animals in differernt life stages, on the same day and in the same place.</p>
+<p>We saw numerous froglets moving about.
+It is quite amazing to see these animals in differernt life stages, on the same day and in the same place.</p>

 <img src="{{ site.baseurl}}/img/2015-08-26/13.jpg" alt="froglet, Seethanadi Nature Camp, Hebbri and Agumbe">